 Our attorneys have been among the lead proponents of expanding the use and application of the “no injury” doctrine, which holds that a plaintiff fails to state a legally cognizable injury when he or she is merely seeking recovery for the alleged heightened risk of physical or economic injury.
 Also, we have developed and implemented the “class-wide proof” concept in scores of class actions, persuading federal and state court judges to deny certification because the plaintiffs could not properly try their claims on a class-wide basis.
 We have experience combating efforts to water down the “injury” and “causation” elements of many causes of action through the use of “presumed reliance” and “market fraud” arguments.

-In 2017, for the seventh consecutive time, Skadden was named to the BTI Consulting Group’s list of top litigation law firms: “The BTI Fearsome Five.”
+In 2017, Skadden was named a finalist in The American Lawyer’s 2017 Litigation Department of the Year competition, and, for the seventh consecutive time, was named to the BTI Consulting Group’s list of top litigation law firms: “The BTI Fearsome Five.”
 BTI Litigation Outlook 2018 also noted Skadden as a Powerhouse in Product Liability Litigation and Class Actions.
 Skadden was named Washington, D.C.’s Litigation Department of the Year for Products Liability by The National Law Journal in 2015.
 We ranked among the top firms for Products Liability & Mass Torts by Chambers USA 2017 and in the top tier for Mass Tort Litigation/Class Actions – Defendants by U.S. News — Best Lawyers “Best Law Firms” 2017.